Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Manifold-Intercept Method

-Based on MIM in Section \ref{subsec:MIM} and enumeration of $\mathcal{AF}_n$ in Section \ref{subsec:FullEnumerationASL}, a trajectory planning algorithm for high-order chain-of-integrators systems with arbitrary initial states, terminal states, and full state constraints are developed in Algorithm \ref{alg:CalMIM}.
+Based on MIM in Section \ref{subsec:MIM} and enumeration of $\mathcal{AF}_n$ in Section \ref{subsec:FullEnumerationASL}, a trajectory planning algorithm for high-order chain-of-integrators systems with arbitrary initial states, terminal states, and full state constraints is developed in Algorithm \ref{alg:CalMIM}.